grantnathanielbrown/scraper_project/README.md

 # TODO
-- remember to set up function to check if the server is deployed or not
 - fix missing images
 - beautify the whole page
 - fix error involving[]
-- enable search by term
 - cleanup request form

 # What did we learn / info to remember for blog